johnshivers3/buzzwordcrm/README.md

-# BuzzwordCRM
+# Busily

-BuzzwordCRM is a sample application that demonstrates how to build applications using Calendly's v2 api.
+Busily is a sample application that demonstrates how to build applications using Calendly's v2 api.

 ## Running the app locally